-Conventional operations include the development and production from conventional crude oil, NGLs and natural gas assets in Alberta and Saskatchewan, including the heavy oil assets at Pelican Lake.
-This segment also includes the CO_2 enhanced oil recovery project at Weyburn, and emerging tight oil assets in Alberta.
-The established assets in this segment are strategically important due to their long life reserves, stable operations, diversity of crude oil produced and free cash flow generation.
+Conventional operations include the development and production of conventional crude oil, NGLs and natural gas from assets in Alberta and Saskatchewan, including the heavy oil assets at Pelican Lake, the CO_2 EOR project near Weyburn, Saskatchewan and emerging tight oil assets in Alberta.
+The established assets in this segment are strategically important due to their long life reserves, stable operations and diversity of crude oil produced.